mdio49/nes-emulator/README.md

 1. Download the repository into a new folder.
 2. Download the latest version of [SDL2](https://www.libsdl.org/) and place the SDL2.dll in the root of the working directory.
 3. Open a terminal in the same directory as the emulator and run the `make` command.
-4. If the build succeeded, then the output should be `emu` with an extension that depends on your operating system.
+4. If the build succeeded, then the output should be `emu`, potentially with a file extension that depends on your operating system.

 ## Usage Instructions
 Once you have a copy of the emulator, you can run it through the terminal by providing a ROM as the first command line argument, (i.e. `./emu <ROM>`).
 The emulator provides support up to as many mappers as it has implemented.
 If a particular mapper is not supported, then a message will be printed in the terminal and the emulator will not attempt to execute the ROM.